Zonitoides nitidus: Description

-The shell is reddish brown.
-The umbilicus is large (almost 25% of shell diameter).
-The shell is with radial growth lines.
-The width of the shell is 6–7 mm.
-The height of the shell is 3.5-4.0 mm.
+The shell of Z. nitidus is reddish brown.
+The umbilicus is large: almost 25% of shell diameter.
+The shell has radial growth lines.
+It is wider than it is tall.
+It is 6–7 mm (0.24–0.28 in) wide and 3.5–4.0 mm (0.14–0.16 in) tall.

-The animal is black with a characteristic orange dash: the (mantle gland is visible under the shell's aperture).
+The body of the adult animal is black with an orange dash: the (mantle gland is visible under the shell's aperture).
 Juveniles are whitish grey with light brown translucent shells.

 Ecology

 Zonitoides nitidus occurs in wet meadows and river woods, usually near water bodies, swamps and swampy forests, in the zone of emergent vegetation.
 Man-made habitats such as pools in old quarries are sometimes colonized after a few years.
-In Switzerland it is found up to 2100m of altitude.
+In Switzerland it is found up to 2100m (6900 ft) of altitude.

-Zonitoides nitidus is herbivorous.
-These snails feed on disintegrating leaves, mushrooms, roots and fruit.
-They do not eat dry leaves.
-Humid leaves are preferred.
-When consuming soft food such as mushrooms or soft fruits, Zonitoides nitidus penetrates perpendicularly inside, producing characteristic holes; the entire animal including its shell can penetrate inside the fruit.
+Zonitoides nitidus is largely herbivorous, but is malacophagous in summer.
+Z. nitidus feed on disintegrating leaves, mushrooms, roots and fruit, but they do not eat dry leaves.
+When consuming soft food such as mushrooms or soft fruits, Z. nitidus penetrates perpendicularly inside; the entire animal including its shell can penetrate inside the fruit.
+In summer, Z. nitidus prey upon snails and bivalves.

-In Germany up to three clutches of 2-9 eggs per individual are laid in all seasons, with some days or weeks spacing between egg-laying.
-Egg diameter is 1.0-1.6 mm.
+In Germany up to three clutches of 2–9 eggs per individual are laid in all seasons, with some days or weeks spacing between egg-laying.
+Egg diameter is 1.0–1.6 mm (0.04–0.06 in).
 Eggs are laid loose into the soil.
-Juveniles have 1.5 whorls (diameter 1-1.2 mm) after hatching.
+Juveniles have 1.5 whorls (diameter 1–1.2 mm, 0.04–0.05 in) after hatching.
 They start feeding on disintegrating plant remains in the soil.
-After 3 months the shell diameter reaches up to 3 mm under favourable conditions, after 10 months 6 mm, and full size after slightly more than one year.
+After 3 months the shell diameter reaches up to 3 mm (0.12 in) under favourable conditions, after 10 months 6 mm (0.24 in), and full size after slightly more than one year.
 Maximum age is 18 months under laboratory conditions.